 Forty-one sick and injured Pakistani prisoners of war were repatriated form India in an International Red Cross Aircraft on Friday (29 September).

-Forty-one sick and injured Pakistani prisoners of war were repatriated form India in an International Red Cross Aircraft on Friday (29 September).
+Background: Forty-one sick and injured Pakistani prisoners of war were repatriated form India in an International Red Cross Aircraft on Friday (29 September).
 Another 42 were expected the next day, bringing the total so far released by the Indians to over 400.

 Pakistan has returned 27 Indian POWs to date.
 The difference between the two figures reflects the balance at the end of the Indo-Pakistani War of December 1971.
 According to Indian figures issued in April, only 504 Indian prisoners were taken during the conflict.
 The most recent estimate of Pakistani prisoners of war held by India puts the figure at 91,634.